pace-neutrons/Horace/documentation/user_docs/docs/manual/Manipulating_and_extracting_data_from_SQW_files_and_objects.rst

    my_cut = cut_sqw (data_source, proj, p1_bin, p2_bin, p3_bin)

-Where ``data_source`` is a string giving the full filename (including path) of the input SQW file or just SQW object stored in memory.
+Where ``data_source`` is either a string giving the full filename (including path) of the input SQW file or just the variable containing SQW object stored in memory.

 ** Projection **

 This defines the coordinate system you will use to view the data.

-:ref:``proj`` the instance of ``ortho_proj`` class containing information about the axes and the coordinate system you wish to use to view the data.
-You can also use the structure, with the same fields as the ``ortho_proj`` class, but using the class is usually easier as the class properties are Because each point in the SQW file is labelled with h, k, and l (the reciprocal lattice vectors), and energy, it is possible, if you wish, to redefine the co-ordinate system with one of your choosing.
+:ref:``proj`` is an instance of ``ortho_proj`` class containing information about the axes and the coordinate system you wish to use to view the data.
+You can also use the structure, with the same fields as the ``ortho_proj`` class, but using the class is usually easier as the class properties are verified on consistency by class-properties setters and contain reasonable defaults.
+Because each point in the SQW file is labelled with h, k, and l (the reciprocal lattice vectors) and energy, it is possible, if you wish, to redefine the coordinate system with the one of your choice.
 For example you may wish to view the data in terms of (h,h,0)/(h,-h,0)/(0,0,l).
 This is distinct from the vectors ``u`` and ``v`` that are specified in `gen_sqw <List_of_functions:gen_sqw>`, which describe how the crystal is oriented with respect to the spectrometer and are determined by the physical orientation of your sample.

 **Orthogonal axes case**